venkytejavath/Forecasting-Indian-Oil-Corporation-Stock-Prices-Using-ARIMA-and-SARIMA-A-Time-Series-Approach/README.md

 RMSE ≈ 1.5157
 ```

-The SARIMA model therefore has a slightly lower validation RMSE than
+The SARIMA model performs slightly worse than ARIMA on validation RMSE, although it remains very close in performance.
-ARIMA.

 ------------------------------------------------------------------------

 ## 🏆 Final Model Selection